kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 ]
 ```

-You'll see the pasted code transform into image literals... how cool is that?
+You’ll see the pasted code transform into image literals... how cool is that?

 Next, underneath the declaration for `imageMoveAnimator`, add a declaration for the second animator: